What is Customer Retention Rate in B2B SaaS

 So, we’ve had a good run talking about what customer retention rate is all about.

-It’s a bit like keeping friendships alive; it’s all in the small, thoughtful interactions that show you care.
+It’s like keeping friendships alive; it’s all in the small, thoughtful interactions that show you care.

-Now, as you mull over your own customer retention rates, think of it not just as numbers on a sheet but as real, human connections and what they’re saying about your brand.
+Now, as you mull over your customer retention rates, think of it not just as numbers on a sheet but as real human connections and what they’re saying about your brand.

 And hey, this is just the beginning.